Drug And Alcohol Addiction In Columbus, Georgia

-Much of America’s opioid abuse stems from prescriptions for powerful pain-relieving pills to treat chronic pain.
+Much of America’s Opioid abuse stems from prescriptions for powerful pain-relieving pills to treat chronic pain.
 Due to the addictive nature of these drugs, patients become dependent on pain pills, and opioid use disorders emerge.
-Georgia is in the top 11 states for opioid deaths, and the Columbus area is among the hardest hit.
-The state witnessed a tenfold increase of opioid abuse from 1999 to 2014, totaling 549 deaths.
+Across the state, Georgia experienced 1,480 drug overdose deaths in the year 2019.

 Columbus Drug Busts